JonDemers/jonathan-demers/resumes/Jonathan-Demers-Senior-Java-Tech-Lead-Resume.md

 # Senior Java Tech Lead

 Please consider my candidacy for the role of **Senior Java Tech Lead**.
-With 20 years of software development experience and over 15 years as a senior consultant across diverse organisations, I bring deep technical expertise and proven leadership.
+With 15+ years as a senior consultant and technology leader across diverse organisations, I bring deep technical expertise and proven leadership.

 This breadth of experience provides me with clear insight into selecting optimal technologies and architectures while building high-performing teams and strategies that deliver measurable value.
+I am committed to reliability, scalability, and operational excellence.
 I leverage modern technologies and AI strategically to accelerate delivery, eliminate repetitive work, and elevate code quality and technical decisions.

 I am fully bilingual in French and English with strong leadership capabilities, making me well-suited for this role.
 I welcome the opportunity to discuss how I can contribute to your organization.